Wire wheel

 Wire wheels, wire-spoked wheels, tension-spoked wheels, or "suspension" wheels are wheels whose rims connect to their hubs by wire spokes.
 Although these wires are considerably stiffer than a similar diameter wire rope, they function mechanically the same as tensioned flexible wires, keeping the rim true while supporting applied loads.
 The term suspension wheel should not be confused with vehicle suspension.

 Wire wheels are used on most bicycles and are still used on many motorcycles.
+They were first developed and used in water wheels, the first known instance being a 40' wheel installed by Thomas Hewes in 1802 at Overton Mill, near Bandon, Co.Cork.
+Suspension wheels were recognised as a significant advance and the technology spread internationally, including to the United States.
+The 60' suspension wheel built in 1851 at Burden Iron Works is widely believed to have inspired the original 250' Ferris Wheel, also a suspension wheel.

-They were invented by aeronautical engineer George Cayley in 1808.
-Although Cayley first proposed wire wheels, he did not apply for a patent.
-The first patent for wire wheels was issued to Theodore Jones of London, England on October 11, 1826.
+On a much smaller scale, in 1808 the aeronautical engineer George Cayley proposed suspension wheels for aeroplanes, but did not apply for a patent.
+The first patent for iron suspension wheels was issued to Theodore Jones of London, England on October 11, 1826.
+These were heavy-duty wheels for carts and wagons and were used in large numbers in London in the 1830s.
 Eugène Meyer of Paris, France was the first person to receive, in 1869, a patent for wire wheels on bicycles.

-Bicycle wheels were not strong enough for cars until the development of tangentially spoked wheels.
+While Jones' iron suspension wheels had been used for wagons, bicycle wheels were not strong enough for cars until the development of tangentially spoked wheels.
 They rapidly became well established in the bicycle and motor tricycle world but were not common on cars until around 1907.
 This was encouraged by the Rudge-Whitworth patented detachable and interchangeable wheels designed by John Pugh.
 These wheels owed their resistance to braking and accelerative stresses to their two inner rows of tangential spokes.
 An outer row of radial spokes gave lateral strength against cornering stresses.
 These wheels were deeply dished so that steering pivot pins might lie as near as possible to the center-line of the tires.
 Their second feature was that they were easily detachable being mounted on splined false hubs.

 A process of assembling wire wheels is described as wheelbuilding.